Chinese flood myths: Gun-Yu Mythology

 This myth recounts the efforts of Great Yu (and Gun) to control a great flood, and the origins of animal domestication.
 It is sometimes also associated with Emperor Yao and Shun.
 In it, Gun steals xirang to stop the flood while Great Yu channels the flood into the sea and succeeds in making the water level subside, so that the earth can be cultivated.
 Huainanzi states that the great flood was caused by the water god Gong Gong, who used the water to wreak havoc in the realm of Emperor Yao.
 Shan Hai Jing narrates another version, where the flood is caused by Xiangliu, one of Gong Gong's ministers, rather than Gong Gong himself.

-There are many mythologies which are correlated to this theme, one of which concerns the "Dragon Gate", a canal through the mountains that was dug by Yu.
+There are many mythologies which are correlated to this theme, one of which concerns the "Dragon Gate" (龍門 (lóngmén)), a canal through the mountains that was dug by Yu.
 While he was digging the canal, many of the carps were swept away and fell, and were disappointed because they couldn't swim back up to the upper level.
 Yu then promised them that if any of the carp could leap through his dam, it would transform into a dragon.
+This legend is a variant of the dragon gate myth, also known as the longmen myth.

 Nuwa repairs heaven

 Another story tells that the goddess Nüwa created (molded) humanity from yellow clay, brought them into life, and gave them the ability to reproduce.
-Gonggong was banging his head into Mount Buzhou, which actually was the pillar to support the heaven.
-Nüwa then patched the sky with five-colored pebbles and piled up reeds ashes to stop the flood.
+The water god Gonggong banged his head into Mount Buzhou, which was actually one of the pillars that supported the sky, causing a flood.
+Nüwa patched up the sky with five-colored pebbles and piled up reeds and ashes to stop the flood.